 The advocacy of development standards resides not only with W3C but the industry itself made up of service providers and manufacturers have their own standards body, the Open Mobile Alliance (OMA).
 Formed in 2002, the OMA is a consolidation of initiatives to provide a framework of standards and drivers to promote interoperability of services across countries and service providers to meet the requirements of mobile users.
 It comprises wireless vendors, IT companies, mobile operators and application and content providers from across the globe.
 Businesses supporting the OMA work towards generating new technologies and services within a forum where interoperability issues can be resolved speedily.

-The OMA support a number of technical specification including DTDs (Document Type Definitions) which describe the proper format of markup for the elected target device.
+The OMA support a number of technical specification including DTDs (Document Type Definitions) which describe the proper format of markup for the selected target device.

 Mobile Website Development